zipzit/Bootstrap-SPA-Sidebar-Menu/README.md

 To make deployment simple, we want a single server for API calls, AJAX calls and serving up browser/client content.
 [NodeJS / Express preferred... ]  Bootstrap with this navigation proposal supports that well.

 I suspect using this navigation system (and Bootstrap) offers a relatively painless alternative to (existing) jQuery Mobile applications.
+This proposal uses virtually no additional libraries...
+The key functioning elements are native to Bootstrap and just a few lines of plain javascript.

  # References:
    The initial inspiration for this work came from [this SoloDev posting](https://www.solodev.com/blog/web-design/adding-pagination-to-your-website.stml)  Unfortunately pagination isn't really what we want.